Coupled-wire descriptions of unconventional quantum states in twisted nanostructures: Outlook

 \section{Outlook}

 The coupled-wire perspective on \moire domain wall networks opens several promising directions for future experimental and theoretical investigation.
-On the experimental side, many of the phenomena discussed in this review are directly accessible with existing probes.
-Transport and scanning tunneling spectroscopy can be used to measure the predicted power-law behavior of conductance and local density of states, as well as the contrast between bulk domain-wall responses and edge signatures of topological phases.
+On the experimental side, many of the phenomena discussed in this review are directly accessible with existing probes; Table~\ref{Tab:roadmap} summarizes the primary correlated and topological phases discussed in this review, alongside their key tuning parameters and main experimental signatures.
+Transport and scanning tunneling spectroscopy can be used to measure the predicted power-law behavior of conductance and local density of states, as well as the contrast between bulk domain wall responses and edge signatures of topological phases.
 In particular, the ability to tune interaction strength \emph{in situ} via interlayer bias and electrostatic screening makes it feasible to explore metal-insulator crossovers driven by Anderson localization within a single device and a single disorder realization.